-In order to understand how through rehabilitation the functionality of the park could be improved, various user groups and citizens were asked to share their feedback and perspectives through online surveys, focus groups, intercept and drop-box surveys at the park and a neighbourhood in-person event.
-The information gathered informs the rehabilitation plan by providing a greater understanding of how the park is currently used and how it could better support programs and services, safety and security and access and circulation for years to come.
+The next step was to meet with the people who use the park.
+Various user groups, including the festival and event groups onsite, residents in the area and general park users had an opportunity to share their feedback and perspective on the park’s current state and hopes for the future.
+Citizens were asked to share their feedback and perspective.
+Engagement was completed through online surveys, focus groups, intercept and drop-box surveys at the park and an in-person neighbourhood event.
+The information and feedback gathered informed the rehabilitation plan by providing a greater understanding of how the park is currently used and how it could better support programs and services, safety and security and access and circulation for years to come.

 A summary of the engagement: What We Heard Report

 The rehabilitation priorities were established based on the physical and functional condition of the amenities and infrastructure onsite.
 The following graph illustrates the cost distribution for rehabilitation of each area of the park.